 Generally, a qualified 2016 disaster distribution is included in your income in equal amounts over 3 years.
 However, if you elected, you could have included the entire distribution in your income in the year of the distribution.
 If you received more than one distribution during 2016 or 2017, you must have treated all the distributions for that year the same way.
-Any repayments made before you file your return and by the due date (including extensions) reduce the amount of the distribution included in your income.
-Qualified 2016 disaster distributions aren't subject to the additional 10% tax on early distributions.
+Any repayments made before you file your 2019 return and by the due date (including extensions) reduce the amount of the distribution included in your income.
+Qualified 2016 disaster distributions aren't subject to the additional 10% tax (or the 25% additional tax for certain distributions from SIMPLE IRAs) on early distributions.